digitallyinduced/ihp/Guide/package-management.markdown

 }
 ```

 Save this package definition code to a new file in `Config/nix/haskell-packages/google-oauth2.nix`.
-IHP projects are configured to automatically pick up any haskell package definitions in the `Config/nix/haskell-packages` directory.
+IHP projects are configured to automatically pick up any Haskell package definitions in the `Config/nix/haskell-packages` directory.
 So this package definition will be used automatically.

 Go back to your project directory and run `nix-shell`.
 This will try to install the new `google-oauth2` package in the expected version `0.2.2`.

 This step might fail with an error like `Encountered missing or private dependencies`: